Robust statistical modeling of monthly rainfall: The minimum density power divergence approach: Results

 Finally, we choose four subdivision-month combinations where Weibull distribution provides reliable fits and the data include some outliers.
-The chosen cases are -- (Andaman and Nicobar Islands; May), (Arunachal Pradesh; July), (Costal Andhra Pradesh; May) and (Orissa; May) having outlier proportions as 6.2\%, 6.6\%, 10.9\% and 4.7\%, respectively.
-The fitted Weibull densities based on the MDPDEs are provided in Figure \ref{fig_weibull_bestfits}, and the individual MDPDEs along with their SEs and the corresponding CVMDs are provided in Table \ref{table_weibull_bestfits}.
+The selected cases are -- (Andaman and Nicobar Islands; May), (Arunachal Pradesh; July), (Coastal Andhra Pradesh; May) and (Orissa; May) having outlier proportions as { 4.7\%, 4.9\%, 17.2\%, and 6.2\%}, respectively.
+The fitted Weibull densities based on MDPDE and LME are provided in Figure \ref{fig_weibull_bestfits}, and the individual MDPDEs and LMEs along with their SEs and the corresponding WDs are provided in Table \ref{table_weibull_bestfits}.

-From Figure \ref{fig_weibull_bestfits}, we observe that the densities based on MLEs have the similar trend of underestimation near the bulk and overestimation near the tails like the other three rainfall models.
-For $\alpha = 0.1$, the fitted densities have less bias compared to $\alpha = 0$ but have the similar pattern of bias.
-For $\alpha = 0.5$ and $\alpha = 1$, the fitted densities are approximately similar.
-Further from Table \ref{table_weibull_bestfits}, we observe that the estimates of the parameters $a$ and $b$ increase as we move from $\alpha = 0$ to $\alpha = 0.1$ for all the cases.
-However, further increase in $\alpha$ only increases the estimates of $b$ for all the cases; the estimates of $a$ show different patterns across the cases.
-For most of the cases, standard errors of the MDPDEs change only moderately with changing $\alpha$.
-The CVMDs corresponding to $\alpha = 0.1$ and $\alpha = 0.5$ are again significantly smaller compared to those for $\alpha = 0$ and $\alpha = 1$.
+{ From Figure \ref{fig_weibull_bestfits}, we observe that the densities based on MLEs have a similar trend of underestimation near the bulk and overestimation near the tails like the other three rainfall models.
+For $\alpha = 0.1$, the fitted densities have less bias compared to $\alpha = 0$ but have a similar pattern of bias.
+For $\alpha = 0.5$ and $\alpha = 1$, the fitted densities are approximately similar, specifically for the second and fourth examples.
+The fitted densities based on LME appear to fit the bulk of the data slightly more accurately than MLE indicating its effectiveness in terms of robustness; however, the fitted densities based on MDPDE with $\alpha > 0.1$ provide a better fit near the mode of the empirical distribution compared to those based on LME.
+From Table \ref{table_weibull_bestfits}, we observe that the estimates of the parameters $a$ and $b$ increase as we move from $\alpha = 0$ to $\alpha = 0.1$ for all the cases.
+A further increase in $\alpha$ increases the estimates of $b$ for all the cases and the estimates of $a$ also show a similar pattern in most of the cases.
+For most of the cases, standard errors of the MDPDEs (specifically for $b$) change only moderately with changing $\alpha$.
+The WDs corresponding to $\alpha = 0.1$ and $\alpha = 0.5$ are again significantly smaller compared to those for $\alpha = 0$ and $\alpha = 1$ as well as LME for almost all cases.